unb-mds/2024-1-Squad08/docs/postmortem/postmortem.md

-# Squad8 Postmortem: a brief analisys on failure and theories on how to avoid failing twice this same way.
+# Squad8 Postmortem: a brief analysis on failure and theories on how to avoid failing twice this same way.

 ## Issue Summary
 The Squad 8 failed to deliver a satisfactory product.